edemocracy/ekklesia/docs/development/concept_tutorial.rst

 Typical concepts would be user, profile, comment, item, document or department.

 The *thing* we want to implement here is a blog post.
+We use *ekklesia-portal* as target project here but this also works for other Python Ekklesia applications with a Web UI.

 Building Blocks
 ---------------